-In light of the COVID-19 Pandemic, HLC's emergency business response was activated which mitigated for associated risks and amend accordingly as this reporting period falls in the early stage of the pandemic.
-The business resilience was responsive and strong which ensured business resilience and sustainability.
-As the pandemic continues to be with us during this period, HLC successfully continued to abide by the government's guidelines and maintained remote working and at times hybrid working, while maintaining the strict adherence to Health and Safety compliance and risk management.
+In light of the COVID-19 Pandemic, HLC's emergency business response was activated which mitigated for associated risks and amend accordingly the previous reporting period which falls in the early stage of the pandemic.
+It is to be noted that the trickling effects of the pandemic has led to the cost-of-living crisis which is impacting service need.
+However, the business resilience continues to responsive and strong to ensure business resilience and sustainability.